Vegan for the animals.

 • Extreme laying cycles that leave bones crippled and broken from lack of calcium (in the wild chickens lay around 12 eggs a year; humans have bred and forced them to lay over 300).

-• Broiler hens (used for meat) are engineered to be clinically obese genetic freaks, their legs often crippled under their enormous weight as their bones are bred to be soft to prevent human choking
+• Broiler chickens (used for meat) are engineered to be clinically obese genetic freaks, their legs often crippled under their enormous weight as they grow too big, too fast for their bones to cope.

 • They frequently suffer premature heart attacks due to their grotesque proportions